mavisluan/react-review/README.md

 ### class with constructor

-- CountingParent: written in class with constructor
+- CountingParent: class component with constructor

   - inside constructor
     - super(props)
     - declare state
     - bind the event handler function
   - pass the event handler function to Child component
+  - Notes: Every instance of a component has its own state

 - Child: stateless component
   - trigger the state change by onClick event of the button